marios-zindilis/pizza-maker/README.md

 [Coding for Entrepreneurs][7] has two fantastic series of videos on Youtube, [one on TypeScript][8] and [one on Angular][9].
 Both have been extremely valuable resources for me.
+For convenience, I created a [list of these videos here][10].

-They also have a series of videos on their website on [combining Django and Angular][10].
+They also have a series of videos on their website on [combining Django and Angular][11].
 Half of the latter is available for free after registration (also free).

 Credits for the pizza pictures: